How The Tax Reform Is Good For U.S. Foreign Real Estate Investment

 The Tax Cuts and Jobs Act (TCJA) that was enacted in December has changed the way foreign investors structure their investments and plan for taxes.
 Before the enactment, there was a lower individual and trust tax rate in place.
-Howard Wagner, CPA had some insights on what this means for foreign investors in his article that was posted on thetaxadviser.com.

 The TCJA has given a huge benefit to foreign investors by dropping the corporate tax rate from 35% to 21%.
 This change applies to all U.S. corporations and it doesn’t matter if the owners are foreign or domestic.
 This has opened up a fantastic opportunity for foreign investors to restructure the way their U.S. properties are held to get in some cases up to 16% lower tax rates which will help minimize tax burdens and maximize profits.
 Many owners are changing from a trust or direct ownership structure to a corporate one tax-free before they are completing the sale in question.
 It makes more sense now to set things up in a corporate ownership structure instead of a pass through structure which has traditionally been the preferred route even though there was significant cost and complexity to set up the pass through structure.

 There are several reasons why a corporate ownership structure now makes more sense: